replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/setup-tls-certs.md

 To continue with the preinstalled self-signed TLS certificates, click "skip & continue".
 Otherwise upload your signed TLS certificates as describe on this page.
 The hostname is an optional field, and when its specified, its used to redirect your browser to the specified host.

-Once you complete this process then you'll no longer be presented this page when logging into the KOTS Admin console.
+Once you complete this process then you'll no longer be presented this page when logging into the KOTS Admin Console.
 If you direct your browser to `http://<ip>:8800` you'll always be redirected to `https://<ip>:8800`.

 ## KOTS TLS Secret